 Next Generation – Online Programme

 We have developed an online work experience programme for students to take part in from home!

 You will be introduced to the work museums do and the role of Museum Curators through films and written material.
 Challenges will guide you to reflect on what makes a museum meaningful and learn how museum collections are managed.

 The course is made up of five modules and will take about ten hours to complete.
 It can be undertaken using a smart phone, tablet or computer and you may also want to use a pen and paper for some of the challenges.
 Worcestershire Libraries have bookable slots to use their computers if you do not have access to wifi at home – book a library computer here.

 The online work experience is suitable for students in years 10 to 13 and above who are interested in a career in museums.
 For students studying at Worcestershire schools or colleges, Museums Worcestershire can verify your participation and issue you with a certificate.
 All other students are also welcome to take part in the programme.

 Next Generation – Online Programme Modules

 Next Generation – In-Person Programme

 Museums Worcestershire are offering 2 unpaid work experience placements this summer to Year 12 and Year 13 students to give them the opportunity to understand the different roles within the industry.
 The placement lasts one week and offers students a range of experiences across our different departments including Learning & Engagement, Marketing & Communications, Visitor Services, and Collections & Exhibitions.
 Please read below carefully to make sure you are following the right route in your enquiry.

-We offer 2 placements at our Hartlebury Castle venue during the Summer term (typically June or July) and during the Autumn term (typically October or November).
-We also offer 2 placements at our city venues, placing you at the Worcester City Art Gallery & Museum and The Commandery during your week.
+We are offering 1 placement at our Hartlebury Castle venue and 1 placement at our city venues, placing you at the Worcester City Art Gallery & Museum and The Commandery during your week.